barryclark/jekyll-now/_posts/2018-3-3-Trap-Generator-1.md

     global sample
     if epoch % 5 == 0:
         generate_text(model, w2vmodel, epoch, length=75, max_seq_length=max_seq_length,
-         seed="In the kitchen, wrist twistin' like it's stir fry (whip it)\n") return
+         seed="Rain drop, drop top")
+    return
 {% endhighlight %}

-Here are the functions described above in the full model code:
+Here are the functions described above in the full model code.
+We create the data, load the word2vec model, create the training and test data in correct format, create the model and then train the model with varying callbacks.

 {% highlight python %}
 #import lyrics